v

 March 6, 2026.

-I am currently obsessed with the concept of blending the figure into the natural landscape.
 There is something utterly compelling about the soft curves of the female form within the raw elements of nature.
 The aging palette of driftwood in conjunction with the tender life of a woman’s skin create a symbiotic narrative that perpetually draws the viewer in and around a given work of art.
-Clothing, metal, glass, the hard edges of a straight line, … anything artificial tends to take away from the natural beauty of this new collection.
+Clothing, metal, glass, the hard edges of a straight line, … anything artificial tends to take away from the natural beauty of this new body of work.

 Next